dami-nation/Rocky-Linux-Windows-AD-Integration/NOTES.md

 The objective was to simulate a real-world mixed operating system environment, join the Linux client to the Windows domain, enable domain user authentication, and prepare the system for future testing such as group-based access control and shared file access.

-This document expands on the main README and focuses on **implementation details, failures encountered, fixes applied, and alternative approaches**.
+This document expands on the main README, focusing on implementation details, failures encountered, fixes applied, and alternative approaches.

 ---